Last Updated on May 11, 2022

 To which I earn a small commission, at zero cost to you!

 Leave the long sleeves and trousers at home because it’s going to be a hot one.
-Make sure your clothes are breathable, quick to dry and lightweight.
-While they aren’t the greatest of designs, Underarmour is famous for their light and water repelling fabrics.
+Make sure your clothes are breathable, quick to dry, and lightweight.
+While they aren’t the greatest of designs, Underarmour is famous for its light and water-repelling fabrics.

 Don’t bust out the tank tops and short shorts either.
 That hot European sun is going to make any and all surfaces too hot to touch directly with your sensitive bare behind and your shoulders are going to burn faster than you can reapply sunscreen.
 Try a capped sleeve and something that protects the back of your legs while sitting.